-Chios is divided into five regions.
+Chios Greek islands is divided into five regions.
 Midway up the east coast lie the main population centers, the Chora of Chios, and the regions of Vrontados and Kambos.
 Chios Town has a population of 32,400, is built around the island's main harbor and its medieval castle.
 The current castle, with a perimeter of 1.400 m was mainly constructed during the time of Venetian and Ottoman rule.
 Remains have been found dating settlements back to 2000 B.C.
 The town was damaged by an earthquake in 1881, and only partially retains its original character.
 North of Chios Chora lies the large suburb of Vrontados (population 4,500) - claims to be the birthplace of Homer.
 There is an archaeological site known traditionally as "Teacher's Rock".
-In the southern part of the island are the Mastichochoria "Mastic Villages", the seven villages of Mesta, Pyrgi, Olympi, Kalamoti, Vessa, Lithi and Elata, which together have controlled the production of mastic gum in the area since the Roman period.
+In the southern part of the island Chios are the Mastichochoria "Mastic Villages", the seven villages of Mesta, Pyrgi, Olympi, Kalamoti, Vessa, Lithi and Elata, which together have controlled the production of mastic gum (Chios gum mastic) in the area since the Roman period.
 The villages, built between the 14th and 16th centuries, have a carefully designed layout with fortified gates and narrow streets to protect against the frequent raids by pirates.
 Between Chora and Mastichochoria lie a large number of historic villages including Armolia, Myrmighi and Kalimassia.
-Along the east coast are the fishing villages of Kataraktis and to the south, Nenita.
+Regarding fish and Chios, along the east coast are the fishing villages of Kataraktis and to the south, Nenita.

 Visit | Taste | Learn